Ankitrai2204/Krishi-Dost/README.md

 # Krish-e Suvidha
---Website : store, crop recom, img folder upload- count of healthy & diseased, count of ayurvedic medicinal leaves in each hectare of land
+--Website :(3 languages) farmer store, crop recom, img folder upload- count of healthy & diseased, count of ayurvedic medicinal leaves in each hectare of land

 --APP : Only for single image prediction